M66B/FairEmail/FAQ.md

 *Send address unknown (version 1.1477+)*

-Send a [Delivery Status Notification](https://tools.ietf.org/html/rfc3464) *Address unknown* via the reply/answer menu.
+Send a [Delivery Status Notification](https://tools.ietf.org/html/rfc3464) *Address unknown* (=hard bounce) via the reply/answer menu.

+Hard bounces will mostly be processed automatically because they affect the reputation of the email provider.
+The bounce address (=*Return-Path* header) is mostly very specific, so the email server can determine the sending account.

+For some background, see for [this Wikipedia article](https://en.wikipedia.org/wiki/Bounce_message).

 <br />